Sam Vimes: Character

-It has also been noted that, in personality and mental setup, Vimes bears some similarity to Granny Weatherwax.
-Both are effectively 'good' characters, who nevertheless both secretly fear the darkness inside themselves, and constantly strive to control the darker sides of their nature.
+It has also been noted that in personality and mental setup, Vimes bears some similarity to Granny Weatherwax.Both are effectively 'good' characters, who nevertheless both secretly fear the darkness inside themselves, and constantly strive to control the darker sides of their nature.

 Vimes often has to go to report to Lord Vetinari, although most of the time he keeps a poker-face and answers very simply to avoid Vetinari's probing questions.
 When given bad news, he has a tendency to, on his way out, pound his fist against a certain spot of wall near the office door.
 Though he sometimes has to call in a plasterer when Vimes is particularly angry, Vetinari doesn't worry about it—a sign that he intentionally angers Vimes so as to goad him into a desired action.
 When Vimes was temporarily relieved of command in Men at Arms, the fact that Vimes didn't pound the wall led Vetinari to realize that he 'may have gone too far'.

 Sometimes this darker side comes out when Vimes loses control of his anger and he effectively 'goes spare'.
 In Men at Arms, he temporarily gains possession of the Gonne, a malevolent firearm which drives him to violence, but he restrains the urge to "make things right", enough to eventually let it go without seriously hurting anyone.
 In Feet of Clay, Corporal Nobby Nobbs refuses the position of King of Ankh-Morpork, primarily due to the fear of incurring Vimes's general wrath and hatred of royalty.

-In Thud!, after an attempted assassination of his family, Vimes becomes furious at the 'deep-down dwarves', a problem only made worse by the presence of a dark entity of pure vengeance within his mind.
-Both of those factors, and a near-Death experience that forced him to miss his 6:00pm story-time with his son, culminate in him snapping and temporarily losing over to "the Beast", going insane/berserk and single-handedly storming the deep-downers responsible, all the while roaring out the lines to Where's My Cow?; ("...IS THAT MY COW?
-IT GOES, 'MOOOOO!'...") with such ferocity and madness that their personal guard come to the conclusion that "they had sworn to fight to the death, but not to this death," and run away.
-As he is about to massacre the now-defenceless deep-downers, he hesitates thanks to "the Watchman" in his head and begins to struggle with himself, which buys enough time for Sergeant Angua to arrive at the scene and force him down.
-He never completely loses control, and always manages to restrain himself (or have someone around to restrain him) in the end.
+In Thud!, after an attempted assassination of his family, Vimes becomes furious at the 'deep-down dwarves' responsible for the attack on his family - a problem only made worse by the presence of a dark entity of pure vengeance within his mind.
+Both of those factors, and a near-Death experience that forced him to miss his 6:00pm story-time with his son, culminate in Vimes snapping, temporarily losing control to "the Beast", and single-handedly storming the deep-downers responsible, all the while roaring out the lines to Where's My Cow?; ("...IS THAT MY COW?
+IT GOES, 'MOOOOO!'...") with such ferocity that their personal guard come to the conclusion that "they had sworn to fight to the death, but not to this death," and run away.
+As he is about to massacre the now-defenceless deep-downers, Vimes hesitates thanks to "the Watchman" in his head and begins to struggle with himself, which buys enough time for Sergeant Angua to arrive at the scene and force him down.
+Even under the worst provocation Vimes is shown to never completely loses control, always managing to restrain himself (or have someone around to restrain him) in the end.